Softnet-Free/softnet-ms/docs/registration/sections/free-registration.md

 ## 2.1.
 Free registration

-At the top right of the panel click the "New User" button:
+At the top right of the panel, click the "New User" button:

 ![]({{ site.baseurl }}{% link assets/images/image_2.1_1.png %})